 Wood becomes most stable when it reaches EMC, and that's controlled by relative humidity.
 So what happens when humidity levels fluctuate?
 Wood is described as hygroscopic, meaning it will continue to take on and shed moisture and, because of this, expand and contract.

 You can see how this happens in glued-up panels.
 At some points during the year, they may be dead flat.
 At other times, though, panels warp, as shown below.
-This movement won’t cause problems if you build your projects to withstand it.
-Don’t have that issue?
-You can download the article here.
+This movement won't cause problems if you build your projects to withstand it as discussed here.